 During Years 3 and 4 you will spend time on extended clinical placements, all around Wales.
 Each Clinical Placement Block is eight weeks and will consist of bookend weeks led by Cardiff University.
 Teaching will be delivered from either Heath Park Campus (UHW) or University Hospital Llandough (UHL).

 Year 3 Placement:

 - Oncology and Surgical Practice

-During Hospital Front Door and Chronic Disease 1, students will attend a dedicated week with a General Practice.
+During Chronic Disease 1, you will spend dedicated time in a General Practice.

 Year 4 Placements:

-The culmination of the programme is the final year to prepare students for their work within the NHS.
-The “Harmonisation” years (Final Year of the programme and the first year of the Foundation Programme) will allow students to take their developed knowledge and skill and apply it in the clinical environment under close supervision.
+C21 culminates in your final year, preparing you for your work in the NHS.
+Our “Harmonisation” years (final year of C21 and first year of your Foundation Programme) will allow you to take your developed knowledge and skill and apply it in the clinical environment, under close supervision.

 - Junior Student Assistantship

 - Senior Student Assistantship